John Bowles (darts player): Career

 Bowles' ranking increased by 14 places in 2013 to begin 2014 world number 50.
 He lost 5–1 to Dirk van Duijvenbode in the second round of the UK Open.
 Bowles had his best results in Players Championship events, losing in the last 16 of two events, before reaching the quarter-finals of the 19th tournament with wins over Stuart Kellett, Mervyn King, Andy Smith and Vincent van der Voort.
 He faced Brendan Dolan and was edged out 6–5.

 Bowles lost his prize money from the 2013 World Championship on the Order of Merit at the beginning of 2015, which was largely the reason which saw him drop to world number 61, still inside the top 64 who retain their tour cards.
 He qualified for the 2015 German Darts Championship and beat Chris Aubrey 6–2, before losing 6–3 to Steve Beaton in the second round.
 Bowles played in the UK Open for the sixth successive year, but lost 5–2 to Steve Douglas in the first round.
 Bowles could only reach the last 16 of one tournament this year, which came at the 11th Players Championship and he was beaten 6–1 by Nigel Heydon.

 Bowles was ranked 73rd on the PDC Order of Merit after the 2016 World Championship, meaning he had to enter Q School to win his place back.
 He was successful at the first attempt and stated that he was looking to add more consistency to his game and hoped that the darts room he had built at his house would help him do this.
 He failed to qualify for the 2016 UK Open, but did make the German Darts Masters and saw off Fabian Herz 6–3 in the first round, before losing 6–4 to Adrian Lewis.
 Bowles' best run of the year was at the 8th Players Championship event where he ousted Devon Petersen, Alan Norris and Berry van Peer in advancing to the last 16.
 He was beaten 6–1 by Dave Chisnall.

 Bowles won through to the final round of the qualifier for the 2017 World Championship, but lost 5–0 to Kevin Simm.
 This was still enough to win a place in the preliminary round and he was beaten 2–0 by David Platt, losing both sets in deciding legs.

 Personal life

 Whilst playing amateur rugby league for local club Simms Cross, Bowles suffered a serious broken arm leaving him with metal screws holding his arm together.
 Bowles is a builder by trade.
-John is famous in the darts circuit for hosting the after party at his 2 bedroom mansion in the Cotswolds.
-Up to 18 darts players are given invites after the final match of the PDC & the party is said to last a staggering 7 hours, with Bobby George quoted as saying, “it’s mental in there, you can breathe in one room one second and then be shelling peanuts in the next room".